riju-maiti/etcd-test-composer/README.md

 You provide a set of *test commands,* executables which the framework detects based on [their absolute directory location and names](https://antithesis.com/docs/test_templates/first_test/#structuring-test-templates).

-In `test-template/Dockerfile`, you can see that two test commands get defined in the `client` container image: `/opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py` and `/opt/antithesis/test/v1/main/serial_driver_validate_operations`.
+In `test-template/Dockerfile`, you can see that three test commands get defined in the `client` container image: `/opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`, `/opt/antithesis/test/v1/main/serial_driver_validate_operations`, and `/opt/antithesis/test/v1/main/eventually_health_check.sh`.

 *Drivers can be defined on any container in the system.*